igreil/simplinvoice/README.md

 A simple LaTeX class for creating invoices, geared towards European users.

-## Introduction And History
+## Introduction and History

-Given the name, the class strives to be a simple class to meet my simple
+Given its name, the class strives to be a simple class to meet my simple
 needs: to create simple invoices, optionally showing taxes, and caluclating everything automatically.
 Importantly, it can handle regular and reduced tax rates in the same invoice, which many (most) other